Purdue-CS193/homework-0-SXV357/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# My favorite things about CS193

+- I can learn advanced terminal commands
+- I can learn about the various kinds of shells
+- I can learn how to better debug my code
+- I can learn how to utilize vim and advanced git commands
+- I can apply what I'm learning in this class to my personal projects and software development job experiences

 ```markdown
 Syntax highlighted code block